Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Often Golden Retriever owners aren’t sure how often they should bathe their dogs.
 Overbathing can strip body oils, which can potentially cause itchiness and skin issues.
 To learn about how often you should bathe your Golden Retriever (and how to do it), take a few minutes to check out this article: Golden Retriever Baths: How Often and How Best To Do It.

-Shedding is probably the most prominent complaint people have of the Golden Retriever.
+Shedding is probably the most prominent complaint people have about the Golden Retriever.
 Shedding is regular throughout most of the year and requires weekly brushing once to three times.

-However, Golden’s have a double coat and will undergo significant shedding events (blow their coats) twice per year.
+However, Golden Retrievers have a double coat and will undergo significant shedding events (blow their coats) twice per year.
 Therefore, during the semi-annual “big” sheds, the Golden will require daily brushing.